Fuzzwah/recipes/Pork and green bean stir fry.md

 * 1 teaspoon sesame oil
 * 1/3 cup fresh coriander
 ## METHOD
+### Step 1
 Rince rice, drain well.
 Add rice to a medium saucepan with the water, cover; bring to the boil.
 Reduce heat to low, cook for 10 minutes or until rice is tender.
 Stand covered.
 ### Step 2
 Meanwhile, heat half the peanut oil in a wok over high heat; stir-fry beans, in batches, until the skin begins to blister.
 Remove from wok.
 ### Step 3